First Track Day Checklist

 Whether you're running your first autocross in a parking lot or lining up for HPDE 1 at a road course, showing up unprepared wastes your day and can get you sent home from tech inspection.
 This checklist covers everything — what the organizers require, what your car needs, and what experienced drivers don't leave home without.

-The lists below are organized by priority.
+My lists below are organized by priority.
 Required items will get you turned away without them.
-Recommended items are what seasoned drivers have learned the hard way to bring.
+Recommended items are what seasoned drivers like me have learned the hard way to bring.

 Required Safety Gear